Big Data: The Management Revolution

-Management as an interface and an ethical dilemma
+Management interface & ethical dilemma

 Poor management practices are largely affected by the function of management as an interface between two inherently incompatible systems; the individual and the organisation.